Building a chemical reaction car is super easy! Fueled by vinegar and baking soda, these cars are fun to watch.

 Next, put your car down on the ground, and remove your finger.
 Watch your car go flying down the street!

-Have your Webelos and Arrows of Light record how much vinegar and baking soda they used and how far the car went.
+Your Cub Scout can record how much vinegar and baking soda they used and how far the car went.
 They should do the demonstration two or three times, varying the amounts of vinegar and baking soda they use each time.
 Make sure they record the amounts and distances for each try.

 We had several failed attempts at getting our car to go.
 Here are some of the things that we did that were unsuccessful.